EgbieAndersonUku1/django_2fa_recovery_codes/README.md

 Since the generated codes are stored as hashes, the system cannot send you the hash (as it is meaningless to you) and it cannot retrieve the original plain text version (because it was never stored in the database).

 To work around this, the application temporarily stores a copy of the plain text codes in your **backend session** when they are first generated.
-This session is unique to your login and user account.
+This session is unique to your login and user account and cannot be accessed by anyone or any other account.
 Because it is session-based, the codes are removed once you log out.

 ### What happens if I refresh the page, can I still email myself the code?
 ---